Simple Network Management Protocol: Implementation issues

 SNMP's powerful write capabilities, which would allow the configuration of network devices, are not being fully utilized by many vendors, partly because of a lack of security in SNMP versions before SNMPv3, and partly because many devices simply are not capable of being configured via individual MIB object changes.

 Some SNMP values (especially tabular values) require specific knowledge of table indexing schemes, and these index values are not necessarily consistent across platforms.
-This can cause correlation issues when fetching information from multiple devices that may not employ the same table indexing scheme (for example fetching disk utilization metrics, where a specific disk identifier is different across platforms.)
+This can cause correlation issues when fetching information from multiple devices that may not employ the same table indexing scheme (for example, fetching disk utilization metrics, where a specific disk identifier is different across platforms.)

 Some major equipment vendors tend to over-extend their proprietary command line interface (CLI) centric configuration and control systems.

 In February 2002 the Carnegie Mellon Software Engineering Institute (CM-SEI) Computer Emergency Response Team Coordination Center (CERT-CC) issued an Advisory on SNMPv1, after the Oulu University Secure Programming Group conducted a thorough analysis of SNMP message handling.
 Most SNMP implementations, regardless of which version of the protocol they support, use the same program code for decoding protocol data units (PDU) and problems were identified in this code.
 Other problems were found with decoding SNMP trap messages received by the SNMP management station or requests received by the SNMP agent on the network device.
 Many vendors had to issue patches for their SNMP implementations.

 Security implications

 Using SNMP to attack a network

-Because SNMP is designed to allow administrators to monitor and configure network devices remotely it can also be used to penetrate a network.
-A significant number of software tools can scan the entire network using SNMP, therefore mistakes in the configuration of the read-write mode can make a network susceptible to attacks.
+Because SNMP is designed to allow administrators to monitor and configure network devices remotely, it can also be used to penetrate a network.
+A significant number of software tools can scan the entire network using SNMP; therefore, mistakes in the configuration of the read-write mode can make a network susceptible to attacks.

 In 2001, Cisco released information that indicated that, even in read-only mode, the SNMP implementation of Cisco IOS is vulnerable to certain denial of service attacks.
 These security issues can be fixed through an IOS upgrade.

-If SNMP is not used in a network it should be disabled in network devices.
+If SNMP is not used in a network, it should be disabled in network devices.
 When configuring SNMP read-only mode, close attention should be paid to the configuration of the access control and from which IP addresses SNMP messages are accepted.
-If the SNMP servers are identified by their IP, SNMP is only allowed to respond to these IPs and SNMP messages from other IP addresses would be denied.
+If the SNMP servers are identified by their IP addresses, SNMP is only allowed to respond to these IPs and SNMP messages from other IP addresses would be denied.
 However, IP address spoofing remains a security concern.